How To Teach Those “So-Called” Exceptions

 When working with patients, doctors must ask themselves, “How many different ways can I look at this?
 How many different ways can I solve it?”
 Beginning and struggling readers must also employ this kind of diagnostic thinking when attempting to sound out unknown words, asking themselves, “What else can it be?….
 What else could I try?”
 Engaging in this type of analytical, problem-solving is often referred to as “thinking outside the box,” and the key to doing it effectively is to first know what’s IN the box!

-Thinking Outside the Box with “So-Called” Exception Words
+Thinking Outside the Box to Decode Words and So-Called “Exceptions!”

 This is why knowing the Secrets is so important for beginning and struggling readers, as the Secret Stories® equip them with everything that’s IN the box so that they are more easily able to think outside it— something that working with text demands!